A Colorado College Science Program for "Young Scientists" Entering Grade One through Grade Six next Fall

 2014 Program Theme:

 Planet Earth from the Core to the Atmosphere!
 Join us this summer to create lava flows, experiment with rocketry, gain understanding about the mesosphere and the atmosphere, discover geodes, and discover the pull of plate techtonics!

 Attention students!
 Answer the following questions (with your parents/guardians assistance in the online registration) to help us determine the direction and theme for future Whiz Bang Science Programs!

 - When you think about science, what do you wonder most about?

 - What do you hope to learn about science in the WhizBang Science Program?

 Remember to submit a separate registration for each young scientist wishing to attend this summer's program.

-Your student will be fully registered ONLY when tuition is received.
+Your student will be fully registered ONLY when the online registration is completed and tuition is received.
 Please mail tuition at the time of registration to:

 The Colorado College

 14 E. Cache la Poudre St.